jss367/jss367.github.io/_posts/2022-01-22-fastai-tabular-data-tutorial.md

 tags: [FastAI, Python, Tabular Data]
 ---

 This post is a tutorial on working with tabular data using FastAI.
-One of FastAI biggest contributions in working with tabular data is the ease with which embeddings can be used for categorical variables.
+One of FastAI's biggest contributions in working with tabular data is the ease with which embeddings can be used for categorical variables.
 I have found that using embeddings for categorical variables results in significantly better models than the alternatives (e.g. one-hot encoding).
 I have found that the combination of embeddings and neural networks reach very high performance with tabular data.

 ```python